sigasi/sigasi_insights/content/manual/config.md

 # Linting rules

 You can choose the severity of linting rules in: **Window > Preferences > Sigasi > VHDL > Errors/Warnings**.
-Read more information about [linting].
+Read more information about [Linting and Quick Fixes](/manual/linting).

 # Language

 Eclipse is available in several languages, and you can install the language pack of your choice.
-Read more in this support article : [/tech/installing-translations-eclipse]
+Read more in this support article : [Installing translations for Eclipse](/tech/installing-translations-eclipse)

 # Keyboard shortcuts

-Sigasi Studio comes with a large number of [keyshortcuts] preconfigured.
+Sigasi Studio comes with a large number of [Keyboard Shortcuts](/manual/keyshortcuts) preconfigured.
 You can configure keyboard shortcuts (key bindings) in **Window > Preferences > General > Keys**.
 You can modify individual keyboard shortcuts or add new key bindings.
 There is also a preconfigured scheme for Emacs-like keyboard shortcuts.

 After you have configured your keyboard shortcuts, you can export your settings and share them with your colleagues (or re-import them on another computer):